Chef constructing a sushi handroll

 Kyle brought his passion for Japanese cuisine and culture to Uptown Oakland in 2012, when he opened Hopscotch, a classic American diner with a Japanese twist.
 He was among Oakland’s early culinary pioneers who helped establish a destination restaurant scene and earned himself a San Francisco Chronicle Rising Star Chef Award and a spot on the Chronicle’s Top 100 Bay Area Restaurants list.

-Kyle Itani
+Chef Kyle Itani